-3) Tertiary structure: Global folding of single peptide strand.
+3) Tertiary structure: global folding of a single peptide strand.

-4) Quaternary structure: Interactions between two individual subunits lead to covalent binding of two subunits and that generates functional proteins.
+4) Quaternary structure: Interactions between two individual subunits lead to covalent bonding of the two subunits, and that generates functional proteins.

 - Protein primary structure represents the linear sequence (order) of the amino acid units in an entire protein molecule.

-- Primary structure is stabilized only by covalent peptide bonds, which offer metastability to proteins and show a higher level of stability even when heated them at 1800C.
+- The primary structure is stabilized only by covalent peptide bonds, which offer metastability to proteins and show a higher level of stability even when heated at 1800C.

-- It means, a protein consisting of any type of structures (Secondary, Tertiary, or Quaternary), finally it reaches primary structural level if you do complete denaturation.
+- It means a protein consisting of any type of structure (Secondary, Tertiary, or Quaternary), finally reaches the primary structural level if you do complete denaturation.

 - The primary structure shows a distinct feature, such as polarity because one end of the protein contains a free α-amino group and another end of the protein contains a free carboxylic group.